High Anxiety: Production

 Most of the story takes place at the fictional Psycho-Neurotic Institute for the Very, Very Nervous, with exteriors filmed at Mount St. Mary's University in Los Angeles.
 Los Angeles International Airport also appears at the beginning of the film.
 Near the middle of the movie, the story moves to San Francisco, taking advantage of settings used in Hitchcock's Vertigo, including the Golden Gate Bridge and the Mission San Juan Bautista tower.
 It also includes the then-new Hyatt Regency Hotel with its tall atrium lobby.

 Brooks took great pains to not only parody Hitchcock films, but also to emulate the look and style of his pictures.
 In an interview he said, "I watch the kind of film we're making with the [director of photography], so he knows not to be frivolous.
 He's got to get the real lighting, the real texture.
 For High Anxiety, it was 'What is a Hitchcock film?
 What does it look like?
 What does it feel like?
 How does he light them?
 How long is a scene?
 What is the cutting?
 When does he bring things to a boil?'
 We just watch everything."

 Reception

-On Rotten Tomatoes the film has an approval rating of 73% based on 30 reviews.
-The critical consensus states: "Uneven but hilarious when it hits, this spoof of Hitchcock movies is a minor classic in the Mel Brooks canon."
-On Metacritic it has a score of 55% based on reviews from five critics, indicating "mixed or average" reviews.
+On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 75% based on 32 reviews, with an average rating of 6.6/10.
+The website's critics consensus reads, "Uneven but hilarious when it hits, this spoof of Hitchcock movies is a minor classic in the Mel Brooks canon."
+Metacritic, which uses a weighted average, assigned the film a score of 55 out of 100, based on five critics, indicating "mixed or average" reviews.
 After viewing the film himself, Alfred Hitchcock sent Brooks a case of six magnums of 1961 Château Haut-Brion wine with a note that read, "A small token of my pleasure, have no anxiety about this."